Khudaja/Hackathon-Milestones/README.md

-# Static Resume Builder
+# Resume Builder

-This project is a **Static Resume Builder** created using HTML, CSS, and TypeScript.
+This project is a **Resume Builder** created using HTML, CSS, and TypeScript.
 It allows users to fill in their personal information, education, experience, and skills to generate a resume dynamically.
 An additional feature includes a toggle button that hides/unhides additional skills.

 ## Features
 - **Dynamic Resume Generation**: Users can input their details, and the resume is generated dynamically in the browser.